 An advocate for poetry, language and the arts, Toronto’s Poet Laureate attends events across the city to promote and attract people to the literary world.
 The position, which was inaugurated in 2001, honours a Toronto poet whose work displays excellence and who has written on themes relevant to Torontonians.
 The Poet Laureate’s mandate also includes the creation of a legacy project that will be unique to the individual.

 Al Moritz (A.F.
-Moritz) is Toronto’s sixth Poet Laureate.
-Described as a “master of metaphor,” Al Moritz has published 20 books of poetry and was the 2009 Griffin Poetry Prize winner for The Sentinel.
+Moritz) was Toronto’s sixth Poet Laureate.
+Described as a “master of metaphor,” Moritz has published 20 books of poetry and was the 2009 Griffin Poetry Prize winner for The Sentinel.
 His book The New Measures received the League of Canadian Poets’ 2013 Raymond Souster Award and was a finalist for the Governor General’s Award.
-His most recent work is the 2018 retrospective collection The Sparrow.
+His most recent collections are The Sparrow (2018) and As Far As You Know (2020).
 He lives in Toronto and is the Blake C. Goldring Professor of the Arts and Society at Victoria College, University of Toronto.

 Anne Michaels unveils a plaque